jvllmr/jvllmr/README.md

 </p>
 <p align="center">I also tend to waste my time in <a href="https://steamcommunity.com/id/idieddude">Counter-Strike</a></p>
 <p align="center">
 Oh, and my music taste?
-I mostly listen to metal 🤘.
+I mostly listen to metal 🤘, but I also like phonk/rap.
 </p>

 <p align = "center">